SuperDARN/pydarn/docs/user/coordinates.md

 # Coordinate Systems
 ---

-pyDARN offers several different measurement systems for various type of plotting:
+pyDARN offers several different measurement systems for various types of plotting:
-- Range Estimation: the estimate of how far the target (echo) to the radar
+- Range Estimation: the estimate of how far the target (echo) is from the radar
-- Coordinates systems: Generic geographic coordinate systems with conversions to AACGM and AACGM MLT
+- Coordinate systems: Generic geographic coordinate system with conversions to AACGM and AACGM MLT

 ## Range-Time Plots